ErvinHorvath/2026-project_elixir/2026-ebola-surv/README.md

 make vcf
 ```

-For deleting your directories (bam, refs, reads, vcf) use clean.
+For deleting your directories use clean and add the targert folder \(bam, refs, reads, vcf).
 ```
-make clean
+make clean -rf bam
 ```